DTXavier24/CTF/Web/Admin Dashboard 3/README.md

 ### Step 1: Construct the html
 ![image](https://github.com/user-attachments/assets/6c9d2796-428a-48ce-9722-49124bd59ab6)
-We need to set localhost in the url because the admin will run the code at server side internally.
+<br>We need to set localhost in the url because the admin will run the code at server side internally.</br>

-Step 2: Host a Webiste with the html file
+### Step 2: Host a Webiste with the html file
 For here, i will use a free website hosting site, tiiny.host.
 In here, we upload our html file for hosting
 ![image](https://github.com/user-attachments/assets/caa7c94c-ec86-4dbd-9706-712d3856b267)